Antisemitism in the United Kingdom: Political parties

-Antisemitism is also alleged to exist in the Conservative and Liberal Democrat parties.
+There have also been complaints of antisemitism in the Conservative and Liberal Democrat parties.
 For example, since the start in July 2019 of Boris Johnson's leadership of the Conservative party, senior Conservative politicians have been accused of antisemitism – including Jacob Rees-Mogg, Priti Patel, Crispin Blunt, Michael Gove, James Cleverly, Theresa May, and Johnson's advisor Dominic Cummings, as have Liberal Democrat parliamentary candidates.
-In an interview with the Sunday Times in January 2020, former House of Commons speaker John Bercow noted that, while he had never faced antisemitic abuse from Labour Party members, “I did experience antisemitism from members of the Conservative Party.”
+In an interview with the Sunday Times in January 2020, former House of Commons speaker John Bercow noted that, while he had never faced antisemitic abuse from Labour Party members, "I did experience antisemitism from members of the Conservative Party."

+In April 2024, Mick Greenhough, who was set to stand as a parliamentary candidate for Reform UK in the constituency of Orpington, was sacked by the party when it emerged that he had tweeted in 2019, "Most Jews are reasonable people.
+Their problem is the Ashkenazi Jews who have caused the world massive misery."
+Greenhough had also claimed that Justin Welby, the Archbishop of Canterbury, was "a Jew and closer to Cultural Marxism than Christianity.
+Is his aim to destroy Christianity?".
+A spokesman for Reform said that, while the party defended its "candidates' right to freedom of speech", they "act fast when we find that individuals' statements' fall beneath our standards."
+In August 2024, Jewish members of the Labour Party sent a letter to Prime Minister Keir Starmer, accusing him and his party of actions worsening antisemitism.